pablomm/seq_nms_yolo/README.md

 The following steps include instructions for compiling and installing the necessary dependencies on the EPS-UAM computers (year 2022).

+> Note: **Steps 3-9 can be runned using the command `source setup.bash`.** If you have the conda bash initialized and the code downloaded, used this command to setup all the environment.

 1. Be sure that you have a bash terminal with conda properly initialized.
 You can skip this step if you are using an anaconda prompt or if conda is initialized.